agnescameron/teaching-site/_posts/parsons/lab/2020-04-03-objects-arrays.md

 (we learned some other stuff too, but these is the important bits for now)

-This class is about arrays, and about Javascript Object Notation (JSON).
+This class is about arrays, iteration and about Javascript Object Notation (JSON).
 These are ways of storing and transmitting information that are central to the Javascript language (arrays exist in other languages, but JSON is a JavaScript thing).

 If any of the sections below are unclear (or you'd rather see some different examples), I've linked the corresponding W3Schools notes in each title.

 To play along with these examples, open up a web browser and paste them into the console!

 ### [Variables](https://www.w3schools.com/js/js_variables.asp)
 A variable is like an 'empty box' used to store a piece of information.
-We've encountered these already in functions: in the function below, topping1 and topping2 are both variables created by the function to store the pizza toppings the function gets called with.
+We've encountered these already in functions: in the function below, `topping1` and `topping2` are both variables created by the function to store the pizza toppings the function gets called with.

 ```
 function makePizza(topping1, topping2) {